riffelmaria/smallmammalsclassifier/README.md

 ## Dataset

 The dataset used for training the provided models includes audio data of various small terrestrial mammals.
-For storage and licensing reasons, the dataset itself is not included in this repository.
-However, you can find available data under bto ... and chirovox.
+The dataset itself is not included in this repository for storage and licensing reasons.
+However, you can find available data under [BTO (British Trust of Ornithology)](https://www.bto.org/our-science/publications/peer-reviewed-papers/acoustic-identification-small-terrestrial-mammals "The acoustic identification of small terrestrial mammals in Britain") and [ChiroVox](https://www.chirovox.org/ "The bat call library").
-Additionally, if you need coarsely annotated data on small terrestrial mammals, please contact me or the Institute ...
+Additionally, if you need the data I annotated with a coarse class scale (small terrestrial mammals, noise, and bats), please contact me at git@mariariffel.de or the Chair of Geobotany at the University of Freiburg, Germany.

-Please make sure to follow the annotation scheme as in shared/groups_minimal.py or shared/genera.py, or simply addy our own annotations to match the scales.
+Please make sure to follow the annotation scheme as in ./src/shared/groups_minimal.py or ./src/shared/genera.py, or simply add your own annotations to match the class scales.

-To train the model on your own dataset, organize your data in the following structure:
+To train the model on your own dataset, please confirm that your audio and Raven data can be found in the same folder, like so:

 ```
 dataset/